scholarslab/GenericXmlImporter/README.md

 Summary
 -------

-This plugin for [Omeka] allows to import data and files from one or multiple XML files via a generic or a custom XSLT sheet.
+This plugin for [Omeka] allows to import data and files and to update records from one or multiple XML files via a generic or a custom XSLT sheet.
 It's usefull to import documents and records from other places or from an older installation of Omeka.

 Process uses [Csv Import], so all imports can be managed in one place.

-This release allows import of metadata of files.
-To use this feature, you need to install the [Csv Import Full] fork.
+Currently, to import metadata of files and to update records, the [Csv Import Full] fork should be used.

 Installation